 Extreme wide angle lenses immediately arise visions of an extreme circular fisheye perspective.
 But that extreme vision is not always what is signified by extreme wide angle lenses.
 True fish-eye lenses give 180 ° field of vision.
 Those lenses have very limited application in serious photography.
-You can take one out for spin if you want to, just for kicks that is; but you have to have a very specific request from your client to shoot commercially with it.
+You can take one out for a spin if you want to, just for kicks that is; but you have to have a very specific request from your client to shoot commercially with it.
 Lenses coming under this category would be the Canon EF 8-15mm f/4L Fisheye USM and the AF DX Fisheye-Nikkor 10.5mm f/2.8G ED.

-The lenses which I am referring to, however, are the ones which gives you an angle of view just short of what a fish-eye lens would.
+The lenses which I am referring to, however, are the ones which give you an angle of view just short of what a fish-eye lens would.
 These lenses, which are also known as ultra-wide angle, are routinely used by street, architecture and landscape photographers.

 1. Canon EF 11-24mm f/4L USM Lens

 The Canon EF 11-24mm f/4L USM is an EF lens, meaning, it can be used with both 35mm film cameras as well as full-frame and crop Canon DSLRs.
 This lens has everything you expect from an ultra-wide angle lens and more.
 Let’s discuss a couple of the defining features of this lens.

 Another problem that landscape photographers routinely face is the lack of contrast in their images.
-Now, this can happen due to a number of reasons, and much of it is actually attributed to atmospheric haze and can be corrected in Lightroom using the new Dehaze feature or alternatively using a circular polarizer.
+Now, this can happen due to some reasons, and much of it is attributed to atmospheric haze and can be corrected in Lightroom using the new Dehaze feature or using a circular polarizer.
 But there are other situations too when this can happen, such as when you are shooting in strongly backlit situations.

-The other features of the lens includes a constant aperture of f/4, ring-type USM (Ultra-sonic Motor based auto-focusing, internal focusing, full-time manual focusing override and most importantly a dust-free moisture free design that every landscape and natural light photographer will love.
+The other features of the lens include a constant aperture of f/4, ring-type USM (Ultra-sonic Motor based auto-focusing, internal focusing, full-time manual focusing override and most importantly a dust-free moisture free design that every landscape and natural light photographer will love.

 2. Nikon AF-S NIKKOR 14-24mm f/2.8G ED Lens

 This is a champion lens when it comes to landscape and other wide angle photography genres.
 This Nikon full-frame lens works with Nikon’s 35mm film cameras, full-frame as well as APS-C cameras with crop sensors.
 To counter chromatic aberrations prevalent in wide angle lenses, the Nikon AF-S NIKKOR 14-24mm f/2.8G ED comes with two ED (Extra-low Dispersion) glass elements and three aspherical elements.
-Apart from these, Nano Crystal coating and Super Integrated Lens coating ensures that flares and ghosting, which create an issue in ultra-wide angle lenses are suppressed.
+Apart from these, Nano Crystal coating and Super Integrated Lens Coating ensures that flares and ghosting, which create an issue in ultra-wide angle lenses are suppressed.

-Lenses designed for landscape and architectural work should by all means must have at least reasonable weather sealing.
-Out in the field there is no telling when Mother Nature opens up.
+Lenses designed for landscape and architectural work should, by all means, have at least reasonable weather sealing.
+Out in the field, there is no telling when Mother Nature opens up.
 This is certainly one area where the Nikon AF-S NIKKOR 14-24mm f/2.8G ED is well equipped.
 It is a magnesium alloy design that comes with both dust and moisture sealing ensuring that the lens remains free from the effects of Mother Nature’s vagaries.
-The other features of the lens includes Nikon’s Silent Wave Motor (SWM) technology powered auto-focusing, internal focusing and manual focusing override for faster switchover from auto to manual focusing.

 3. Nikon AF-S DX Zoom-NIKKOR 12-24mm f/4G IF-ED

 This discussion of the best extreme wide angle lenses for your DSLR will not limit itself to only lenses that are designed for full-frame cameras.
 The crop DSLR is a popular choice for the simple reason it is a camera that is less bulky and still gives the same creative shooting options as a full-frame DSLR.

 Two ED Extra-low Dispersion (ED) elements and three Aspherical elements have been provided for suppressing spherical aberrations, especially in backlit situations and for handling contrasting scenarios.
 It also has Nikon’s Super Integrated Coating (SIC).
-The other features of the lens includes Nikon’s Silent Wave Motor (SWM) technology which produces quiet and super-fast auto-focusing, M/A mode for quick changeover from auto to manual focusing and back with no discernible delay and Internal Focusing (IF) for an unchanged barrel length while its focusing.
+The other features of the lens include Nikon’s Silent Wave Motor (SWM) technology which produces quiet and super-fast auto-focusing, M/A mode for quick changeover from auto to manual focusing and back with no discernible delay and Internal Focusing (IF) for an unchanged barrel length while its focusing.